cicirao/APIproject1/README.md

     All the showed data come from JSON, or worked JSON data.

     During the process of presenting data in the browser, I manipulated them by DOM: to get the HTML node, append child node, change the inner HTML or other attributes.
-Also, I've tried to use "querySelector" to get the node, and I succeed at last.

-    I also use some method: Math.max(), when finding the favourite style.
-    When adding songs to the list, I've tried to use high-order function.
-It's fun and can make my function concise.
-But I failed.
-I'm trying to figure out why and modify the code.

-    So, although it looks like I've achieve my goal, it still need some improvement.
+    At first, I didn't use jquery or high-order function.
+Just try to finish it with DOM and javascript.
+    However, after seen others' work, I decided to use jquery and high-order function.

+    I packaged scripts in HTML to a js file.
+And choose jquery to do the query work.
+    What's more, I replaced switch with $.each(obj, function(key, value)), to finish the process of traverse.

+    Having know the sort() method in class, I change the original way of getting the favourite style.
+I put the style and frequency together in an object.
+Then sort the frequency(value) to get the name of style(key).